devroy10/polar-astro/README.md

 ![](../logo.svg)

-# Example of Polar with Astro
+# Getting Started with Polar and Astro
 This repo is a demonstration of the integration of Polar features such as Webhooks, Customer Portal and Checkout creation organization in Astro.

 ## Prerequisites